 Custodial credit risk for deposits is the risk that in the event of a bank failure, DASNY's deposits may not be returned.
 DASNY's deposit policy for custodial credit risk includes minimum equity and rating requirements of, and diversification among, trustee and custodian banks.
 Certain deposits held in DASNY bank accounts are collateralized with securities held by custodian banks and certain are insured by federal depository insurance.
-As of March 31, 2016, DASNY had bank deposits of \$154 million of which \$104 million was uninsured and uncollateralized.
+As of March 31, 2017, DASNY had bank deposits of \$201 million of which \$137 million were uninsured and uncollateralized.
 The uninsured cash balances were primarily the result of amounts temporarily held pending debt repayment, disbursement, or investment.

 Concentration of credit risk is the risk of loss attributed to the magnitude of DASNY's investment in a single issuer.
-DASNY's investment policy places no limit on the amount it may invest in any one issuer; however DASNY does establish minimum ratings requirements for each underlying issuer other than the United States Government where they are generally required to be rated in no less than the second highest rating category by at least 2 nationally recognized statistical rating organizations.
-As of March 31, 2016, DASNY had more than 5% of its investments in FNMA, FHLB, and FHLMC.
-These investments were 20.1%, 17.3%, and 10.2% of the total investment portfolio, respectively, as of March 31, 2016.
+DASNY's investment policy places no limit on the amount it may invest in any one issuer; however, DASNY does establish minimum ratings requirements for each underlying issuer other than the United States Government where they are generally required to be rated in no less than the second highest rating category by at least 2 nationally recognized statistical rating organizations.
+As of March 31, 2017, DASNY had more than 5% of its investments in FNMA and FHLB.
+These investments were 7.2% and 12.7% of the total investment portfolio, respectively, as of March 31, 2017.